curl/curl/docs/libcurl/opts/CURLOPT_TLSAUTH_USERNAME.md

 # AVAILABILITY

-Added in 7.21.4, with the OpenSSL and GnuTLS backends only
+Added in 7.21.4, for the OpenSSL and GnuTLS backends only

 # RETURN VALUE